MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/rotate-certificates.md

 With service managed certificate rotation, the Azure Extension for SQL Server rotates the certificates.

 To allow the service to manage the certificate, add an access policy for the service principal with permission to sign keys.
 See [Assign a Key Vault access policy (legacy)](/azure/key-vault/general/assign-access-policy?tabs=azure-portal).
-The access policy assignment needs to explicity reference the service principal of the Arc server.
+The access policy assignment needs to explicitly reference the service principal of the Arc server.

 For instructions, see [Create and assign a certificate](../../relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial.md#create-and-assign-a-certificate).